Can I get a divorce in England or Wales?

 Firstly, we need to check we have not previously given legal advice to either party in relation to the issues that are to be mediated, as we would not be able to act for you if we had.

 Family mediation begins with a Mediation Information and Assessment Meeting (MIAM).
-The assessment meeting can be a joint or separate meeting.
+The assessment meeting will be with each of you separately.

 In this meeting we will: